jerfowler/cordell/README.md

     .on('change:dir', function(path, stat, list){
         console.log('Directoy', path, 'has changed.
 Now', list.length, 'files.');); });

+    // Plus all the walk events
+    .on('file', function(path, stat){
+        // file events are emitted while walking and when new files are added console.log('File', path, '[', stat.size, ']', 'was found...'); });
+    .on('dir', function(path, stat, list){
+        // dir events are emitted while walking and when new directories are added console.log('Directory', path, 'has', list.length, 'files...'); });

     .on('error', function(path, error){
         console.log('Error happened at', path, error); });
     .on('end', function(files, stats){
         console.log('There were', files.length, 'initial files found...'); });

+// You can still add additional paths or wait till all your listeners are in place before watching watcher.walk('file', 'dir', paths...)

 // To stop watching files
 // watcher.close();